-Frontal view of normal human brain.
+Frontal view of a normal human brain.

 Side Effects of Psychosurgery, Lobotomy, and Modern Law